-Participants intending to attend the Conference are invited to fill in the preliminary registration form set out in Annex III by 1 November 2002.
-The registration form must be submitted to the host country (Turkey) and the ECE .
+Participants intending to attend the Conference are invited to fill in the preliminary registration form set out in Annex III by 15 February 2003.
+The preliminary registration form must be completed and submitted to the host country Turkey and the UNECE secretariat.

-A participation fee of US\$ 150 will be charged per participant.
-This includes organizational costs and fees for entrances for cultural visit.

-The participation fee should be paid when registering at the hotel, in advance for the conference.
+Organizational costs and fees for entrances for cultural visit are US\$ 150 per participant.
+This sum should be paid when registering at the hotel, in advance of the conference.